So You Won't Squawk

-So You Won't Squawk (1941) is the eighth short subject starring Buster Keaton made for Columbia Pictures.
+So You Won't Squawk is a 1941 American short comedy film directed by Del Lord and starring Buster Keaton.
+It was written by Ellwood Ullman and was the eighth short subject Keaton made for Columbia Pictures.

 Plot

-Handyman Eddie (Buster Keaton) is mistaken for gangster Louie the Wolf (Eddie Fetherston).
-Louie encourages this deception and lets rival gangster Slugger McGraw (Matt McHugh) think Eddie is him.
+Handyman Eddie is mistaken for gangster Louie the Wolf.
+Louie encourages this deception and lets rival gangster Slugger McGraw think Eddie is him.
 Slugger attempts to kill Eddie many times.
 After one final attempt a car chase ensues with Eddie throwing various items out the window to get the attention of the police.